ddeutils/ddeutil/README.md

 ## :dart: Features

-This core data package will implement all of utility functions and objects that does not re-create again because it is basic code but has a lot of using require.
+This data package implements all of utility functions and objects that does not re-create again when the sub-namespace package want it because it is a basic utility but has a lot of using require.

 | Module          |          Name           | Description                                                                                                                                                                                       | Remark      |
 |:----------------|:-----------------------:|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|